Blueshoe/website/content/blog/performance-comparison-gke-vs-eks.md

 :::

 :::globalParagraph
-A quite commonly used tool with only a few known weaknesses is [sysbench](https://github.com/akopytov/sysbench){.bs-link-blue}.
+A quite commonly used tool with only a few known weaknesses is <a href="https://github.com/akopytov/sysbench" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">sysbench</a>.
 With about 5k stars on GitHub and a rather large and active community, it may be suitable for my requirements.
 A big plus is the extensibility and the many built-in complex benchmark types, such as database benchmarks etc.
 :::
 :::globalParagraph
-Luckily, someone at [Severalnines](https://severalnines.com/blog/){.bs-link-blue} has created a container image for sysbench already and made it public.
+Luckily, someone at <a href="https://severalnines.com/blog/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">Severalnines</a> has created a container image for sysbench already and made it public.
 So the benchmarking tool is ready.
 :::
 :::globalParagraph
 To simplify this process and make it easily reproducible, I started a little test runner for sysbench.
 This tool schedules the benchmark in the cluster (with a node selector), waits for the job to complete, parses the result and compiles a file with the test results.
 :::
 :::globalParagraph
-[I made the code public here](https://github.com/Schille/k8s-perf){.bs-link-blue}.
+<a href="https://github.com/Schille/k8s-perf" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">I made the code public here</a>.
 It is based on Python and Poetry.
 If you do have Poetry installed, you can simply run poetry run benchmark <node selector> and it will benchmark the capacity of the CPU, memory and file system.
 :::

 :::GlobalPodcastSection{:videoId="tyvE9VlSWkE" :videoPosition="left" .mb-6}